Getting to Yes on Your Grant Agreement

 If possible, it can be helpful to reach out to your colleagues in other winning cities when awards are announced.
 This will allow winners to share information about timelines, questions that the granting agency answered, etc. which can save time for both award winners and granting agencies.

-7. As a last resort, ask your congressional delegation for assistance
+8. As a last resort, reach out to your congressional delegation for assistance

 Sometimes, even when cities employ all of the above strategies, they are still stuck waiting for a grant agreement to be finalized.
 Many agencies are struggling with capacity given the large increase in funds they are responsible for due to the investments made in the Bipartisan Infrastructure Law and the Inflation Reduction Act.
 Reaching out to your congressional delegation to make an inquiry on your behalf can be a helpful way to communicate urgency to the granting agency.